tuya/tuya-panel-kit-docs/docs/docs/data-entry/DatePicker.en.md

 ---
 title: DatePicker
-desc: DatePicker is a flexible time and date selection component that supports multiple modes.
+desc: '`DatePicker` is a flexible time and date selection component that supports multiple modes.'
 ---

 ## Code demo